Fast Thermalization from the Eigenstate Thermalization Hypothesis: Introduction

 \subsubsection{ETH Implies Fast Convergence of Generators}

 Our next main result proves the convergence of the rounded generator $\bCL$.
-It is parameterized by some Hamiltonian $\vH$ and some set of interactions $\{\vA^a\}$, and these are precisely prescribed from the following version of ETH.
+It depends on the Hamiltonian $\vH_S$ and some set of interactions $\{\vA^a\}$, and these are precisely prescribed from the following version of ETH.

-\begin{hyp}[Eigenstate Thermalization Hypothesis, simplified] In the energy basis of the Hamitonian $\vH$, the operator $\vA$ satisfies
+\begin{hyp}[Eigenstate Thermalization Hypothesis, simplified] In the energy basis $\{\ket{\nu} \}$ of the Hamitonian $\vH_S$, the operator $\vA$ satisfies